This recipe for crispy tofu tacos totally changed my opinion on tofu FOREVER!! I hope it does the same for you!!

 - ¼ cup red onion diced

-- ½ jalapeno finely diced remove seeds if you don't want to spicy
+- ½ jalapeno finely diced remove seeds if you don't want it spicy

 - 1/2 avocado diced into small cubes